john9francis/radiation-modeling/timeSpentPhase1.md

 # Time Spent:

-This file is a record of the time I have spent on this project.
+This file is a record of the time I have spent on phase 1 of this project.

 Started: 5/22/2023